Pedicab Driver: Box office

 Pedicab Driver grossed $14,784,774 HKD at the Hong Kong box office.

 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 Pedicab Driver was listed at 66th place on this list.

 Availability

-Long out-of-print on VHS and LD, it's now currently available on DVD through Warner Archive.
+Long out-of-print on VHS and LD, Pedicab Driver is available on DVD through Warner Archive.